fyyhr/EE160/ssh/mac-tutorial.md

 # Configuring SSH for Mac Users
 This guide will teach you how to set up passwordless logins via SSH for **Mac users**.
+This guide is estimated to take around 15 minutes.

 ### Table of Contents:
 0. [Navigating to the .ssh folder](#navigating-to-the-.ssh-folder)